Jacobson v. United States: Entrapment in federal prosecutions

-The Sorrells court grounded the entrapment defense in what has since been called the "subjective" test, in which the prosecution must overcome it by showing the defendant had a "predisposition" to commit the crime in any event.
+The Sorrells court grounded the entrapment defense in what has since been termed the "subjective" test, in which the prosecution must overcome it by showing the defendant had a "predisposition" to commit the crime in any event.
 In Sherman v.
-United States, 356 U.S. 369 (1958), Felix Frankfurter, in a concurrence, had argued instead for an "objective" standard, which focuses instead on the conduct of the law enforcement personnel involved and whether the crime would have occurred without their involvement, a call repeated by other justices in later decisions.
-While the majority of states have chosen to use the objective method, the Supreme Court has held firm to the former.
+United States, 356 U.S. 369 (1958), Felix Frankfurter, in a concurrence, had argued instead for an "objective" standard, which emphasizes instead the behavior of the law enforcement personnel involved and whether the crime would have occurred without their involvement, a call repeated by other justices in later decisions.
+While the majority of states have chosen to use the objective method, the Supreme Court has retained the former.